Skip to content

 Sunday 10:00 - 18:00 Events / Games

 Please ask.
-There are a few regular staples that run week-in week-out throughout the year but, as an independent games store, the list of games that we can (and frequently do) support in-store is absolutely huge and growing all the time.
+There are a few regular staples that run week-in week-out throughout the year but, as an independent games store, the list of games we support in-store is huge and growing all the time.
 Groups and players rotate from game to game, campaign to campaign, and genre to genre.
-What we are running now probably isn't what we were running a few months ago and, with Exeter being a university town, every autumn brings a completely fresh influx of gamers with their own interests and current favourites.
-The fact that something isn't being actively played at this precise moment, doesn't mean there isn't someone who would love to play that particular game, if they could only find another player... so, please ask.
+What we are running now probably isn't what we were running a few months ago and, with Exeter being a university town, each autumn brings a fresh influx of local gamers with their own interests and favourites.

 Use of the Games Room